Ali100i/RayTracingWithSpecular/README.md

 # Ray Meets Sphere

 This repository contains a simple implementation of a ray tracing algorithm in Python.
-It generates a 3D-rendered scene with spheres and saves the output as an image.
+It generates a 3D-rendered scene with spheres and lights then saves the output as an image.

 ## Prerequisites